-Innovative solutions for lightweight construction for the mobility and logistics sector are invented with ease in Saxony-Anhalt.
+Innovative solutions for lightweight design for the mobility and logistics sector are invented with ease in Saxony-Anhalt.
 XtremeAir GmbH produces individual parts out of carbon by hand for their airplanes.
 SML Kunststofftechnik GmbH is ahead in manufacturing of moulded parts.
 At Fraunhofer PAZ researchers are working towards a future in which synthetic components can replace steel components and IFC Composite GmbH manufactures feather-light components.

 In Video: HERE innovations are lightly built.

-"No limit" is the motto of XtremeAir GmbH.
+"No limit" is the motto of XtremeAir.
 In Cochstedt, the company produces the XA41 and XA42: sports aircraft made of 100% carbon.
 Each part of the aeroplane is made by hand.
 The moulded parts are laminated manually, and the components then dried, ground, coated and fitted.
 The result: a 610 kilogram aerobatic aircraft built on-site in Cochstedt that can fly the most incredible stunts (Unlimited Class).
 "But it can also simply fly straight", as works manager Steffen Zweigle assures us with a smile.

 SLM Kunststofftechnik GmbH